cocoBavan/Moxtel/README.md

 ### Moxtel

-This a mock I created to prepare myself for Interviews.
+This is a mock application I created to prepare myself for interviews.

-This applications fetches a list movie details from online and then displays them in a Grid.
+The application fetches a list of movie details from an online source and displays them in a grid.
-Once you click on a movie from the grid, it opens the details screen.
-It shows some movies of similar genre as well.
+When you click on a movie in the grid, it opens the details screen, which also shows some movies of similar genres.

+Key features:

 - Clean Architecture & MVVM
 - Coroutines & Flow
 - Jetpack Compose & Navigation
-- Room as Single Source Of true
+- Room as the single source of truth
 - Unit Tests
 - UI Tests
-- Hilt for DI
+- Hilt for Dependency Injection

 ![moxtel3](https://github.com/cocoBavan/Moxtel/assets/894806/e43c614e-d3a3-46f8-8224-1c12027300c6)